silviuaavram/silviuaavram/blog/2023-06-06-oslo-2023/index.md

 neighbourhoods that were placed directly next to the water.
 Some areas also had construction sites going on, with new apartment buildings about to rise tall.

-As you would expect, these neighbourhoods were very modern, with contemporary style apartment buildings and offices, underground parking spaces and restaurants on the first floor.
-Iw would not particulary choose to live in this kind of places, as they seem to me quite soulless, but I do appreciate the architectural style of modern apartments next to water canals.
-Like a Venice built in the 21st century.
+As you would expect, these neighbourhoods have a very modern feel, with contemporary style apartment buildings and offices, underground parking spaces and restaurants on the first floor.
+I would probably not choose to live in these kinds of places, as they seem to me quite soulless, but that's just me.
+On the other hand, I do appreciate the architectural style of modern apartments next to water canals, like a Venice built in the 21st century.
+Or Hamburg, even though it has its own unique architectural flavour, which I found quite impressive.

 |           Oslo Opera            |           Oslo Canal View            |
 | :-----------------------------: | :----------------------------------: |